Secured-Pi/Secured-Pi/README.md

 ## Description
 Python web application for a smart lock powered by Raspberry Pi.
-It features facial recognition for security.
+It features facial recognition for security (proof-of-concept, I would not recommend this for practical application--yet!).
 This code is for the main Django server.

 The project consists of three components:  the Raspberry Pi, the django server, and the flask server.
 The Django server is where a user can register an account along with their Raspberry Pi controlled